selfinterest/sonya-from-directory/README.md

 sonya-from-directory
 ====================

-A Sonya provider that automatically loads modules from a directory.
+A [Sonya](https://www.npmjs.org/package/sonya) provider that automatically loads modules from a directory.

 How to Use
 -----------
-Before loading sonya in your project, load sonya-from-directory.
+Before loading Sonya in your project, load sonya-from-directory.
 The provider will automatically register itself with sonya and be usable like any other provider.

 Example
 --------